DShirk/mb-docs/docs/Products/Grid/Core Features/grid-data-model.md

 - Criteria objects can be parents to other criteria objects or to conclusion objects.
 Criteria objects can have **both** criteria objects and conclusion objects as children.
 Criteria objects and conclusion objects can be siblings.

 - Conclusion objects can have siblings, but not children.
-Conclusions are meant to be definitive answers to a specific set of criteria`*`.
+Conclusions are meant to be conclusive; to be a definitive answer or set of answers to a specific set of criteria.`*`

 - Conclusion objects should exist as a child of a criteria object.
 A criteria object must always be at the top of the tree/hierarchy.
-An answer shouldn't exist without a question.
+An answer shouldn't exist without a question.`*`

 - Criteria objects are not required to have a parent.
 Any criteria object can exist as the root object for it's hierarchy.